 Getting Your Feet Wet with Rain Gardens

-Learn how reduce your impact downstream by building a rain garden.
+Learn how to reduce your impact downstream by building a rain garden.
 University of Illinois Extension horticulture educator Chris Enroth will introduce participants to the concepts and construction techniques of a successful rain garden.
 Chris will also discuss what plants work best in rain gardens and share some fantastic rain gardens you can visit right here in Illinois.

 Landscaping for the Long-Term

-Have you recently purchased a new home, are on a budget, or would like to give your gardens a new look?
+Have you recently purchased a new home, are on a budget or would like to give your gardens a new look?
 Avoid potential pitfalls by phasing in your new landscape over the long-term.
 University of Illinois Extension horticulture educator Chris Enroth will discuss the best practices for phasing in the important elements first while accounting for the future needs of your landscape.

 Gardening for Pollinators

 What do pollinators do for us?
 Imagine how much an apple would cost if we had to pay a worker to climb around and pollinate the apple bloom.
 Pollinators are integral to the health and well-being of a garden and are essential for much of our vegetable production needs.
-Join horticulture educator Chris Enroth as we discuss the importance of bees, butterflies and other pollinators and some basic methods for attracting them to your garden.
+Join horticulture educator Chris Enroth as we discuss the importance of bees, butterflies, and other pollinators and some basic methods for attracting them to your garden.
 As pollinator habitat dwindles, come find out what you can do to support nature’s most vital workers.